Tahlia Skaines Rocks A Purple Bikini In Flirty New Instagram Update

 Tahlia Skaines ended the workweek with a titillating new Instagram update.
 In the latest snap uploaded today, the Australian model decided to dress up in an ultra-revealing purple bikini that flaunted her killer assets and enviable figure.

 In the brand-new snapshot, Tahlia was photographed in what looked like a lounge area of a beach resort.
 The place had a wooden interior with the walls and floors painted in white — making the whole area bright and perfect for photography.
 Clad in her sexy swimwear, she posed in front of a mirror and leaned on one of the window shutters using both of her hands as support.
-She raised one leg as she looked into the looking glass with a seductive expression on her face.
+She raised one leg as she gazed into the looking glass with a seductive expression on her face.

 While the mirror gave a nice view of the front side of her body, the photographer caught a closer look at her toned backside.
 The latter angle perfectly showcased her pert derrière, which delighted some fans.